Gammapy project setup¶

 docs/notebooks folder during

-present in the Tutorial notebooks section.
-Raw Jupyter notebooks files and .py scripts
+files present in the Tutorial notebooks section.
+Raw Jupyter notebooks files and

 In the repository you will find a bunch of other files and folders.
 We will explain some of them here, but not all.
 Just ignore the rest.

-Python build, installation and packaging, including a robust way to build C and Cython code from
+installation and packaging, including a robust way to build C and Cython code

-for old versions of Python, setuptools, Sphinx etc. Note that this is not code that we develop and maintain
+of Python, setuptools, Sphinx etc. Note that this is not code that we develop

 astropy_helpers folder a number of files (like